-Extreme Oklahoma: Extreme Adventure Sports in Oklahoma, not for the Faint of Heart
+Extreme Adventure Sports in Oklahoma, Not for the Faint of Heart

 Oklahoma has many stereotypes.
 Some see it as a state full of Cowboys and Indians, others see it as where oil began.
 While these stereotypes have some merit, they only show a small portion of what Oklahoma is.